AndreaChierici/femus-1/README.md

 ### All libraries will be downloaded and configured into the REPO folder
 ### All libraries will be installed into the FEMUS_INSTALL folder

-    ssh on the Odyssey server

     bash
     source /storage/packages/Modules/amd-hpc-training-modulefiles/setup-env.sh
     module load openmpi

 Create and export the FEMUS_INSTALL and the REPO folders

     export PETSC_PATH=$FEMUS_INSTALL/petsc
     export SLEPC_PATH=$FEMUS_INSTALL/slepc